Oxford says positivity is “the practice of being or tendency to be positive or optimistic in attitude.”

 Confession: I wasn’t born with a naturally sunny-side-up personality.
 I can grumble with the best of them.

 But going through hard grief changed me.
 It made me realize that even on my worst day, God is good and God does good.
 That God cares for us personally and practically in deep valleys and that He breathes new life from ashes.
+And scripture clearly tells us the incredible power of gratitude.

 Let’s look at 10 ways to authentic positivity in life.